 Can you see clearly now?
 You will soon.

-The hotshoe version was the first viewer I made for my LX3.
-It worked very well, and enabled me to use the camera (and clearly see what I was shooting) in numerous situations where it was otherwise impossible.
+The hotshoe version was the first model I made.
+Its first trial was in Yosemite National Park on a bright, sunny day in the snow, taking action photos of sledding and snow play, and it worked beautifully.
+It enabled me to use the camera (following action and clearly seeing what I was shooting) in numerous situations where it was otherwise impossible.

-While the lens flips up out of the way for using the LCD normally, it does not fold flat against the camera like the tripod mount model does.
-For storing the camera in a case, or even dangling from a neck strap, the viewer needs to be removed (it just slides out of the hotshoe).
+While the lens flips up out of the way, for using the screen normally, it does not fold flat against the camera like the tripod mount model does.
+When storing the camera in a case, or on a neck strap, the viewer should be removed (it just slips out of the hotshoe).
+The folded viewer easily fits in a pants or shirt pocket when you're not using it.

 Click here for the order page